The Biblical Teachings of Death, Heaven and Hell

 But Abraham said, son, remember that you in your lifetime received good things, and likewise Lazarus evil things.
 But now he is comforted, and you are in torments.
 And beside all this, between us and you, there is a great gulf fixed, so that they which would pass from here to you cannot, neither can they pass to us, that would come from there.
 Then he said, I pray you therefore, father, that you would send him to my father’s house.
 For I have five brethren, that he may testify to them, lest they also come into this place of torment.
 Abraham, then said to him, They have Moses and the prophets, let them hear them.
 And he said, Nay, father Abraham, but if one went to them from the dead, they will repent.
 And he said to him, If they hear not Moses and the prophets, neither will they be persuaded, though one rose from the dead…”

 It’s quite an account and much can be learned from this passage alone, but it stands as one of the most straight to the point examples of the afterlife we could hope for, giving us much to consider.
-When we look at the way these Verses are worded, they talk about the body going to the ground and both the souls of the rich man and Lazarus, being in a fully conscience state.
-It shows us that both places can be seen by the other, yet those two departed souls, experienced two very different environments.
-But, the most chilling aspects of these Verses, are in the great facts, that once your physical body dies, there will be no turning back and no second chances, neither can a person return.
+When we look at the way these verses are worded, they talk about the body going to the ground and both the souls of the rich man and Lazarus, being in a fully conscious state.
+It shows us that both places can be seen by the other, yet those two departed souls experienced two very different environments.
+But, the most chilling aspects of these verses, are in the great facts, that once your physical body dies, there will be no turning back and no second chances, neither can a person return.